Application for a Grant

-It is the responsibility of each invited partner organization to complete, verify and submit their Accept Invitation form, including their Letter of Support.
-Each letter should be written on official letterhead, signed by appropriate officials, and, at a minimum, include the following:
+It is the responsibility of each invited partner organization to complete, verify and submit their Partner Organization Form, including their Letter of Support.
+Each letter should be written on official letterhead, signed by appropriate officials and include the following:

-You must attach an electronic copy of a list of potential partner organizations and other contributors you plan to engage during the lifetime of your grant.
+You must attach a PDF copy of a list of potential partner organizations and other contributors you plan to engage during the lifetime of your grant.
 Include website links, if available.

 The list should be divided into the following categories:

 Potential partner organizations

 Indicate whether each partner organization listed has been approached to participate.

 Other contributors include organizations (e.g., philanthropic foundations, private sector organizations) or individuals who are not invited partners, but who are likely to provide cash and/or in-kind contributions during the lifetime of your grant.

 Provide a summary of your proposal written in clear, plain language.
 It should be written in non-technical terms and be clearly understood by a range of audiences with varied areas of expertise.
 Clearly indicate the following: